Essential Hardware for Modern Video Surveillance Systems

 Stationary Video Recorders and Their Installation

 Stationary Video Recorders and Their InstallationFor Home and OfficeFor VehiclesWhat is a Stationary Video Recorder?A stationary video recorder isn’t always a bulky, heavy device.
-Generally, it refers..
+Generally, it refers to recorders used with external surveillance cameras.
+These are compact block-like devices, often w..

 IP VIDEO RECORDERS